 Not only is there a depressing lack of land animals on Niue, however, there’s also a severe shortage of wetlands and ponds—meaning Trev’s had to make-do with a puddle near the airport for his home.
 The Guardian reports that people have been taking buckets of water to refill the puddle, and the island’s fire service has been conducting regular refills to make sure it doesn’t go dry.
 Locals have also started bringing Trevor daily offerings of baguettes, peas, corn, rice, and the occasional dish of bok choy.
 He is fast approaching God-like status.

 "Everybody knows about the duck," said local resident Randall Haines.
 "We drive into town every few days and you can't help yourself.
 You just sort of look over and see if it's still in the puddle, and it is.”

 Randall told the ABC that Trevor “seems quite happy, although it doesn’t have many friends.”

 And that’s what’s got some people worried.
 What kind of life is this for a duck?
 Is Trevor lonely—and if so, what can be done to make him less lonely?

 So serious is this concern that the Niuean department for agriculture, forestry and fisheries is considering a raft of options to alleviate Trevor’s social isolation, including the possibility of bringing in a companion duck or, at the very least, getting some wooden decoys to keep him company.

-"It's got no mates and ducks prefer to have mates," said Deputy political editor of the NZ Herald Claire Trevett, who first came across Niue’s celebrity duck while holidaying there recently.
-"A rooster has also discovered it and realised it's being fed and now the rooster has started bullying the duck and chasing it around everywhere."
+"It's got no friends and ducks prefer to have friends," said Deputy political editor of the NZ Herald Claire Trevett, who first came across Niue’s celebrity duck while vacationing there recently.
+"A rooster has also discovered it and realized it's being fed and now the rooster has started bullying the duck and chasing it around everywhere."

 While many of the island’s residents are fretting over ways to look after their duck and satiate his various appetites, however, others insist that Trevor is quite capable of taking care of himself.